ecspetra/cinema-street/README.md

 ![project-screenshot-8](public/assets/images/screenshot-8.png)

 ## Description
-Film library.
-Users have the opportunity to register on the platform, explore information about films, TV series, and actors.
-They can utilize quick search and filtering options, leave reviews, provide ratings and reactions, connect with other project participants as friends, and create their own collections.
+This web platform allows users to register and discover information about movies, TV shows, and actors.
+They can search and filter easily, leave reviews and ratings, react to content, connect with friends, and create their own collections.

 ## Link
 https://cinema-street.yuliia-tkachenko.dev